Why skills matter

 - Equipping agents for the real world with Agent Skills - design principles

 Go to app.xysq.ai and open the Dashboard.
 The Get Started panel has a Download Skill button.
-Click it — a dialog opens with download options for every supported platform.Step 2 — Choose your platform
+Click it and a dialog opens with download options for every supported platform.Step 2 - Choose your platform

 The Install guides page covers every supported agent: Claude Code, Claude Desktop, Claude.ai (web), Cursor, Windsurf, Codex CLI, Gemini CLI, Antigravity, and GitHub Copilot CLI.
 Jump to your agent from the page’s right-side nav.
 Only Claude products consume Anthropic’s Agent Skills format natively.
-For other agents, xysq emits the same content in the rules-file or system-prompt format that tool expects — the instructions are identical, only the wrapper differs.Step 2b — Attaching the skill in Claude (web / desktop)
+For other agents, xysq emits the same content in the rules-file or system-prompt format that tool expects.
+The instructions are identical, only the wrapper differs.Step 2b - Attaching the skill in Claude (web / desktop)

-The video below shows how to paste your skill into Project Instructions in Claude.ai — the same steps apply to Claude Desktop.Step 3 — Verify it’s active
+The video below shows how to paste your skill into Project Instructions in Claude.ai.
+The same steps apply to Claude Desktop.Step 3 - Verify it’s active

 On your first substantive message in a new session, the agent should callmemory_recall(query=<your message>, budget="low") to pull relevant context before answering.
 That’s the skill working.

-Session start protocol (MCP platforms — Claude Code, Claude Desktop, Cursor, Windsurf, generic) On your first substantive message (not greetings):- Call
+Session start protocol (MCP platforms: Claude Code, Claude Desktop, Cursor, Windsurf, generic) On your first substantive message (not greetings):- Call

-memory_recall(query=<your message shaped as a lookup>, budget="low")— pulls relevant memories and wiki entries in parallel.
+memory_recall(query=<your message shaped as a lookup>, budget="low")- pulls the relevant memories for your message.
 The results become task-specific context before the agent answers. - Call

 memory_tags()just before the firstmemory_retain.